WangZesen/scalable-data-project/README.md

 ### Train

 The experiments are conducted on a data center using Slurm as the scheduler.
-To run the training with four A40 GPUs,
+To run the training with four A40 GPUs, run the following script with corresponding data configuration and training configuration.

 ```
 sbatch -A <PROJECT_ACCOUNT> script/train/4xA40.sh $(which torchrun) config/data/rscd.toml config/train/resnet50.toml